ISLEcode/.github/SECURITY.md

     > It should be assumed that any data committed to GitHub at any point has been compromised.

-    a)  Before the event security is commonly achieved through:
+    -   Before the event security is commonly achieved through:

         -   Exhaustive enumeration of files which SHOULD NEVER be commited in [.gitignore][] files.
 These files instruct client tools, such as the `git` command line utility, to [ignore paths and patterns][.gitignore-eg] when aggregating files